I'm Honey!

 4. Discipline Doesn’t Have to Disappear

 If your grandchild throws a tantrum, resist the urge to cave in and give them exactly what they want.
-Work together with your adult child to establish clear expectations for behavior, and be consistent in enforcing them when you’re together.
+Work together with your adult child to establish clear expectations for behavior, respecting the parents’ parenting style.
+Be consistent in enforcing these expectations when you’re together.
 In the long run, your grandchild will learn valuable lessons and appreciate your love and firmness in equal measure.

 5. Respect the Non-Negotiables

 Let’s face it, a little extra sugar or a bedtime story that stretches past the usual limit probably won’t cause a family feud.
-But some rules, like screen time limits or safety precautions, are non-negotiable.
+But some rules, like screen time limits or safety precautions, are a definite no. Ignoring these non-negotiable rules can lead to hard feelings and conflicts.
+Additionally, considered typical grandparent behavior, such as giving gifts, can sometimes lead to tension with parents over what is deemed appropriate.

 Before you head over for a visit, check in with your adult child about any specific rules they’d like you to be aware of.
-Following these guidelines shows respect for their parenting style and helps create a sense of consistency for your grandchild.
+Respecting boundaries by following these guidelines shows respect for their parenting style and helps create a sense of consistency for your grandchild.
 Remember, everyone benefits when the rules are clear and everyone’s on the same page.
+Ensuring that both parents agree on the rules helps maintain consistency and trust.
+Respecting parental boundaries is crucial to fostering positive relationships that allow grandparents to be involved in their grandchildren’s lives.

 6. Questions are Welcome (and Expected!)

 Being a grandparent is a learning experience, even if you’ve raised children of your own.
 Things have changed a lot, and navigating the new world of parenting can be confusing at times.
+Acknowledging a person’s feelings is crucial in maintaining respectful relationships.
 Don’t be afraid to ask questions!
+Licensed counselors provide valuable advice on maintaining clear communication and understanding expectations.
+Acknowledging the other person’s feelings is crucial in maintaining a respectful and understanding relationship.

 Be a Globetrotting Grandma: Travel with Grandchildren